-St. Mary's/Mountwest Community and Technical College us currently in the process of seeking CoARC accreditation for a respiratory care program.
-However, St. Mary's/Mountwest Community and Technical College can provide no assurance that accreditation will be granted by the CoARC.
+St. Mary's/Mountwest Community & Technical College is currently in the process of seeking CoARC accreditation for a respiratory care program.
+However, St. Mary's/Mountwest Community & Technical College can provide no assurance that accreditation will be granted by the CoARC.